On this website you will find the stories of more than 60 World War II veterans, all of whom live or lived in Tuolumne County, California.

 The organization in late 2016 completed its mission, thanks to the hard work of two dozen volunteers and a board of directors.
 Over the life of this nonprofit, Memoir Center volunteers interviewed more than 60 veterans, and created softcover books for these men and women, all provided free of charge thanks to financial support from the Sonora Area Foundation and individual donors.

-Project volunteers included Chace Anderson, Chris Bateman, Niurka Benton, Bill and Celeste Boyd, Kathi Bramblett, Malcolm Carden, Cheryl Clark, Nancy Dumas, Jim and Judy Hamilton, Barry Hillman, Katie Hooper, Suzy Hopkins, John Howsden, Darlene Hutchins, Kaela Helmbold, Mary Louis, Packy Maxwell, Kathy Nunes, Eric Olson, Alan O’Neill, Arlene Stenger, Donna Underwood and Ken White.
+Project volunteers included Chace Anderson, Matt Baker, Chris Bateman, Marcia Baugh, Niurka and Paul Benton, Bill and Celeste Boyd, Kathi Bramblett, Malcolm and Maureen Carden, Cheryl Clark, Joy Conklin, Nancy Dumas, Pete Fogarty, Cori Frank, Jim and Judy Hamilton, Pres and Shirley Hatt, Barry Hillman, Katie Hooper, Suzy Hopkins, John Howsden, Darlene Hutchins, Kaela Helmbold, Cathy Lemp, Mary Louis, Packy Maxwell, Jim McDonald, Kathy Nunes, Eric Olson, Alan O’Neill, Arlene Stenger, Donna Underwood and Adia White.

 These elderly veterans, most in their late 80s or early 90s, are leaving us quickly.
 We wanted to make sure their firsthand historical lessons survive to inform the next generation, and the generations beyond.